matefs/Todo_app/README.md

 ## Recursos - Features

-- Adicionar tarefas à lista
+- Adicionar tarefas à lista ( Add tasks to the list)
-- Marcar tarefas como concluídas
+- Marcar tarefas como concluídas ( Mark tasks as completed)
-- Excluir tarefas da lista
-- Add tasks to the list
-- Mark tasks as completed
-- Delete tasks from the list
+- Excluir tarefas da lista ( Delete tasks from the list)
-- Pesquisar tarefas
-- Search tasks from the list
+- Pesquisar tarefas ( Search tasks from the list )